Big, Fat Problem

 Scroll down to learn why human services organizations are rapidly becoming health care entities.

-Choice can no longer mean allowing people supported to eat themselves into a poor quality of life and life-threatening illness.
-Whether it’s managed care, value-based reimbursement, state clawbacks, or HHS/CMS mandates, providers supporting Medicaid-based populations—particularly those comprising the highest risk and highest cost—will be required to demonstrate better health outcomes.
+Clearly, choice can no longer mean allowing people supported to eat themselves into a poor quality of life and life-threatening illness.
+Whether it’s managed care, value-based purchasing, state clawbacks, or HHS/CMS mandates, providers supporting Medicaid-based populations—particularly those comprising the highest risk and highest cost—will be required to demonstrate better health outcomes.
 To do otherwise is no longer financially, or morally, feasible; health care costs are starting to outstrip long term services and supports expense.
 “Free” food and health care are justifiably coming with stipulations related to responsibility.
-Proof of a simple, better-nutrition outcomes measurement, perhaps such as normalized BMI, will be part of the deal.
+Proof of a simple, better-nutrition outcomes measurement, such as normalized BMI, will be part of the deal.

 People supported unnecessarily struggle with overweight conditions